Privacy-Preserving Decentralized Federated Learning via Explainable Adaptive Differential Privacy: Research Methodology

-The added noise in each communication round is determined by Theorems~\ref{thm:theorem2}--\ref{thm:theorem5}.
-For the first round, the noise for the initial client is given in Theorem~\ref{thm:theorem2} (Equation~\ref{eq:theorem_2_last_equation}), while the noise for clients \(k \ge 2\) is described in Theorem~\ref{thm:theorem3} (Equation~\ref{eq:theorem_3_last_equation}).
-In subsequent rounds (\(r \ge 2\)), the noise for the first client is defined in Theorem~\ref{thm:theorem4} (Equation~\ref{eq:theorem_4_last_equation}), and for all other clients in that round it is specified by Theorem~\ref{thm:theorem5} (Equation~\ref{eq:theorem_5_last_equation}).
 It is straightforward to observe that Equation~\ref{eq:theorem_4_last_equation} can be obtained from Equation~\ref{eq:theorem_5_last_equation} by setting \(k=1\).
 Similarly, Equation~\ref{eq:theorem_3_last_equation} is obtained from Equation~\ref{eq:theorem_5_last_equation} by substituting \(r=1\).
-Therefore, the noise injection procedure simplifies to the following rule.
-The first client in the first round follows Theorem~\ref{thm:theorem2}.
-All other cases, including clients \(k \ge 2\) in the first round and all clients in subsequent rounds, follow Theorem~\ref{thm:theorem5}.
+Therefore, the noise injection procedure simplifies to the following rule: the first client in the first round follows Theorem~\ref{thm:theorem2}, while all other cases, including clients \(k\ge2\) in the first round and all clients in subsequent rounds, follow Theorem~\ref{thm:theorem5}.
 The implementation of PrivateDFL based on this unified formulation is presented in Algorithm~\ref{alg:privatedfl}.